uuland/prototool/well-known-plugins.md

 A nice addition might also be `URL` and `Description` fields to the `WellKnownPlugin` type that we can output for more details for the user.

+Also note that grpc-gateway requires the Extended Well-Known Types, but we do not do any enforcement that this value is set.
+See the above discussion on not opting-in to the Extended Well-Known Types for the general reasoning behind this.

 ### 09565135b4332a008a85fe541a96044de754df5c Add --list-well-known-plugins flag to generate

 This adds `prototool generate --list-well-known-plugins` to print out the above specifications for the user.
 We might also want to add